Overview

 Vulvar boil occurs as a result of an infection of a hair follicle.
 Cysts can also form on the vulva in women.
 Bartholin cysts are quite common.
 They’re formed if Bartholin glands become blocked or infected.
 These glands produce fluid to lubricate the vagina.

-If you have noticed a lump near your vagina that is increasing in size or have genital folliculitis or a vaginal staph infection, you should consult a doctor at Your Doctors Online for prompt diagnosis and treatment!
+Suppose you have noticed a lump near your vagina that is increasing in size or have genital folliculitis or a vaginal staph infection.
+In that case, you should consult a doctor at Your Doctors Online for prompt diagnosis and treatment!

 FAQs About Vaginal Boils Answered by Your Doctors Online